 Burlington Police Department patrols are educating off-campus students and addressing quality of life and COVID-19 health-related incidents (including promoting social distancing and mask-wearing).
 UVM Police officers participate in joint patrols with Burlington Police Department when officers are available.
 Officers are asked to document whether they are witnessing Executive Order violations or other areas of concern.

-The University receives violations data from the Burlington Police Department, which will now include COVID-19 violations (the City of Burlington fine for the first offense is $100, which will increase to $250 and then up to $500), although the focus is on engagement and education.
+The university receives violations data from the Burlington Police Department, which now include COVID-19 violations (the City of Burlington fine for the first offense is $100, which will increase to $250 and then up to $500), although the focus is on engagement and education.

 Community members are always encouraged to contact the police regarding safety and quality of life incidents when they occur: 802-658-2704.
 Meeting an officer at the time the incident is occurring helps provide as much information as possible for a response and follow up to an incident.
 Community members may provide a signed statement of the incident the following day.
 Community members can also contact the following individuals: